 Probate a will: If you have heard of probate, you have probably heard that it is a pain, that is it expensive, that it takes a long time, and that it is a complicated process.
 While some of those descriptions may be apt, they do not really tell you what the process means.
-The estates lawyers at Kahane Law Office located in Calgary, deal with these matters at affordable rates to take one thing off the grieving family.
+The estates lawyers at Kahane Law Office located in both Edmonton and Calgary, Alberta, deal with these matters at affordable rates to take one thing off the grieving family.

 What Is A Grant Of Probate?